Bone Tumors and Sarcoma TreatmentSarcomas are cancers that begin in bone and connective tissue, such as muscle, fat, blood vessels and cartilage.

 - Chemotherapy and Immunotherapy: We analyze your cancer to identify genetic mutations and learn about the molecular signals driving its growth, enabling us to select chemotherapy combinations and targeted therapies based on the biology of your disease.

 U.S. News & World Report ranks John Theurer Cancer Center at Hackensack University Medical Center as the best cancer center in New Jersey.

 The Memorial Sloan Kettering–Hackensack Meridian Health partnership brings together two world-class organizations with deep New Jersey roots and a single goal: Find more cures faster.

-Our head and neck surgeons are among the few in the country certified to perform transoral robotic surgery (TORS).
-Our Robotic Center of Excellence is one of the three largest robotic surgery programs in the New York/New Jersey metro area.
-We perform the highest volume of minimally invasive cancer procedures in New Jersey.
+Our head/neck surgeons are certified to perform transoral robotic surgery (TORS).
+Our Robotic Center of Excellence is one of the largest robotic surgery programs, with the highest volume of minimally invasive cancer procedures in New Jersey.

 Our specialists are among the region's top ranked for treatment of cancers.